shefass/BurstcoinTestNetHow-To/README.md

 Start node again, wait till sync is complete.

 If you hit any snags, let me know.
 Also feel free to update this via PR.
 Thanks.

+Originally adapted from the following: https://burstwiki.org/wiki/Testnet

+Thank you PoCC and BurstWiki contributors!